Zug-Turtle/ZugZug-Addon/README.md

 Verification is not required to use the whole addon, but it unlocks extra identity/character features.

+## Location Sharing

+You can choose to share your location with guildies, and see other guildies' locations on your map.

+They will appear as squares colored to their class, only available when viewing the location they are in.

+They do not show up on your minimap.

 ## Settings

 The Settings tab lets you adjust a few personal preferences.